-• To pay only 65% of the employees' tax withheld/deducted (PAYE liability) without SARS imposing penalties and interest for the late payment thereof.
-Therefore, the PAYE payable for April (which must be paid before 7 May) can be reduced by 35% and only 65% will be payable.
+• To pay only 80% of the employees' tax withheld/deducted (PAYE liability) without SARS imposing penalties and interest for the late payment thereof.
+Therefore, the PAYE payable for April (which must be paid before 7 May) can be reduced by 20% and only 80% will be payable.
 The same will apply for the following three months of May, June and July.

-The remaining 35% must be paid to SARS in 6 equal monthly instalments commencing on 7 September 2020 (EMP201 of August 2020) and ending on 5 February 2021 (EMP201 of January 2021).
+The remaining 20% must be paid to SARS in 6 equal monthly instalments commencing on 7 September 2020 and ending on 5 February 2021.
 If these payments are not made before the deadline, SARS will impose penalties and interest.

-The employer must still declare the full PAYE liability as calculated by the system during this four-month period.
-SARS will impose penalties and interest if they discover that the employer has understated the PAYE liability for any of the 4 months or if the employer does not qualify due to not being tax compliant.
+The employer must still declare the full PAYE liability as calculated by the system during this four-month period, the only change is i.r.o the payment to be made to SARS.
+SARS will impose penalties if they discover that the employer has understated the PAYE liability for any of the 4 months or if the employer does not qualify due to not being tax compliant.